jugglinmike/command-the-command-line/src/material/01-intro/04-vagrant/index.md

 `vagrant halt` will shut down the virtual machine.
 Virtual machines require a lot of system resources, so it's a good idea to run this command when you are done working.
-You can re-start the machine with `vagrant up` later.
+You can re-start the machine later with `vagrant up`.

 ---